 As a member of the community, Saint-Gobain Performance Plastics believed it was important to take a leadership position in bringing potable water to the residents surrounding our plant.
 Even as investigations into the source or sources of PFOA continue, we made this a top priority, as we want to remain an important and positive part of this community.

-Significant progress has been made to bring potable water to the communities.
-The multi-step process – from the design studies needed to the engineering plans – that it takes to connect homes to municipal water supplies takes time.
-While this work is underway, we have provided bottled water and POU systems, which effectively remove PFOA from the water.
+No. While this work to connect homes to municipal water lines is underway, we have provided bottled water and POU systems, which effectively remove PFOA from the water.
 We will continue to keep residents apprised of progress on this page, as we are able to do so.

 Saint-Gobain Performance Plastics’ Merrimack facility produces specialty coated fabrics and films for a range of industrial applications.
 This includes fabric for the roof of the iconic Denver Airport and the retractable roof of the AT&T Stadium in Dallas (Cowboys).
 It also supplies Hazmat protective suits globally; for example, it supplies to the Chicago Fire Department.
 It also donated Hazmat suits to the Merrimack Fire Department in 2009.

 We are committed to this community in many ways, and it is in our collective best interests to see Merrimack flourish.

-Saint-Gobain Performance Plastics is cooperating and in communication with officials in the community regarding the testing and engineering options available.
-We are working with a variety of officials from a number of agencies including the New Hampshire Department of Environmental Services, and municipal water providers, including Pennichuck public water system, Merrimack Village District and Manchester Water Works to tailor the plans for each individual community.
+Additionally, Saint-Gobain Performance Plastics is cooperating with a number of officials in regard to testing and engineering work.
+We are working with officials from a number of agencies including the New Hampshire Department of Environmental Services, and municipal water providers, including Pennichuck public water system, Merrimack Village District and Manchester Water Works to tailor the plans for each individual community.